 It is impossible to resist the siren song of political tribalism if, like the average American, you spend several hours a day on your smartphone swiping, scrolling, skimming, liking, hearting, retweeting, forwarding, and responding to other people's thoughts.

-Artificial intelligence-driven platforms serve up a constant stream of news and commentary that reflect our existing biases and beliefs rather than news and analysis that might challenge them.
+Artificial intelligence-driven platforms serve a constant stream of news and commentary that reflect our existing biases and beliefs rather than news and analysis that might challenge them.

 On no other topic is this clearer than climate change.